cse110-fall22-group35/cse110-fall22-group35/specs/pitch/markdown-pitch.md

 ## Time Constraints

 We have 4 or 5 weeks to get the project done with about 8 people.
-Due to this we stingent on what features we are going to implement because we may not get everything done.
+Due to this we stringent on what features we are going to implement because we may not get everything done.
 The main goal with this time constraint is starting with the most important things and slowly working towards the smaller details as to not overwhelm us at the very beginning with too much work.